-T-Server indicates the expected amount of ACW for an agent in EventEstablished using the extension WrapUpTime.
+T-Server indicates the expected amount of ACW for an agent in EventEstablished using the Extensions attribute WrapUpTime.
 It is not indicated in EventRinging because the value may change between call ringing and call answer.
 Untimed ACW is indicated by the string value untimed, otherwise the value indicates the expected ACW period in seconds.

-T-Server reports ACW using EventAgentNotReady with workmode = 3 (AgentAfterCallWork) and indicates the amount of ACW it will apply using the extension WrapUpTime.
+T-Server reports ACW using EventAgentNotReady with workmode = 3 (AgentAfterCallWork) and indicates the amount of ACW it will apply using the Extensions attribute WrapUpTime.